vertueux/smov/src/sdk/README.md

-# The SDK sub-directory
+# The Software Development Kit sub-directory

-The SDK sub-directory contains the basic libraries that can be used through state packages.
+The Software development kit sub-directory contains the basic libraries that can be used through state packages.

 This subdirectory currently contains one package: